 FIG 3.
 A 49-year-old man with cerebellopontine angle meningioma.
 A, Axial contrast-enhanced 3D turbo field echo image showing an enhanced mass in the cerebellopontine angle region.
 B, DSA (lateral projection from the right vertebral artery) depicts a tumor fed primarily by the anterior inferior cerebellar artery (arrow).
 C, DSA (lateral projection from the right external carotid artery) shows a tumor fed partially by the ascending pharyngeal artery (arrow).
 The ascending pharyngeal artery was judged to be the secondary feeder.
 Based on the surgical findings, the dural attachment was the cerebellopontine angle.
 On the 3D TOF MRA image (anteroposterior projection) (D) and sagittal partial MIP-MRA image (E), the right ascending pharyngeal (arrow) and anterior inferior cerebellar artery (arrowheads) are well visualized.
-F, Axial partial MIP-MRA image showing tumor-feeding branches from the right anterior inferior cerebellar artery (arrowhead).
+F, Axial partial MIP-MRA image (E), the right ascending branches from the right anterior inferior cerebellar artery (arrowheads).
 G, Axial source MRA image showing tumor-feeding jugular branches from the right ascending pharyngeal artery (arrow).
-One reader judged that the anterior inferior cerebellar artery was the primary feeder and that the ascending pharyngeal artery was the secondary feeder.
+One reader judged that the anterior inferior cerebellar artery was the secondary feeder.
 The other reader came to the opposite conclusion.
 Both readers concluded that the dural attachment was the cerebellopontine angle.

-trast-enhanced 3D MRA combines the T1 shortening effect of a gadolinium-based contrast agent, it might yield additional information on the feeding artery.23 Third, we did not address the actual number of vessels that supplied individual tumors.
+30/s.
+DSA can also be performed more selectively.
+Further comparative studies with DSA are needed to clarify the value of this MRA technique.
+Second, we did not compare unenhanced 3D TOF MRA with contrast-enhanced 3D MRA data.
+Because contrast-enhanced 3D MRA combines the T1 shortening effect of a gadolinium-based contrast agent, it might yield additional information on the feeding artery.23 Third, we did not address the actual number of vessels that supplied individual tumors.
 Fourth, our data were obtained from a single-center study in a small number of patients.
 Additional studies with large populations are needed.